 Economic and trade relationship

 While Australia and Colombia enjoy growing commercial relations in mining and energy over the long term, two-way trade in these sectors has been subject to recent short term fluctuations.
-Australia's two-way merchandise trade with Colombia totaled around A$487 million in 2015.
-Of this, total merchandise trade came to just A$112 million, so services comprised the majority of trade.
 Education-related services predominate, with the trade balance in Australia’s favour.
-Colombian goods exports have seen a 17.6 per cent increase over 2014-15 figures, reaching A$81.4 million in 2015.
 The stock of Australian investment in Colombia is valued at more than $3 billion, predominately in the mining sector.
 Since 2010, Colombia has invested in Australia around $3-4 million per year.

 Although two way trade is minimal, Colombia has emerged as a country of investment and trade interest to Australian companies, presenting opportunities in mining and education, as well as potentially in agribusiness and infrastructure.

-Australian businesses already have a major presence in Colombia with44 companies operating in the country (including nine ASX200 companies), particularly in the mining sector.
-BHP Billiton is a significant foreign investor with operations in the Cerrejon Norte coal mine complex and Cerro Matoso nickel mine.
-Other key Australian companies active in Colombia include; Orica, Ludowici, Runge, Ausproof, QBE Insurance, Qantas, Nufarm and Sedgman Limited, Heldwell Ltd, S&A Capital Investment Bank, Australian Drilling Associates, The Sentient Group and Redflex Traffic Systems.
+Australian businesses already have a major presence in Colombia with 45 companies operating in the country (including nine ASX200 companies), particularly in the mining sector.
+BHP and South 32 are significant foreign investor with operations in the Cerrejon Norte coal mine complex and Cerro Mataso nickel mine respectively.
+Other key Australian companies active in Colombia include Orica, Ludowici, Runge, Ausproof, QBE Insurance, Qantas, Nufarm and Sedgman Limited, Heldwell Ltd, S&A Capital Investment Bank, Australian Drilling Associates, The Sentient Group, and Redflex Traffic Systems.

 Trade and Investment